shinich39/comfyui-39pkg/README.md

 - Select random node regardless of type.
 - Fast save from "Preview Image" node.
 - Load workflow from images in directory.
-- Loop images in directory.
+- Loop images in sequentially from directory.
 - Manipulate loaded workflow from image.
 - Repeat same process when generating image and add some details.
 - Start batch process with exactly the same process.